Kubernetes for .NET Developers: From Docker to Production

 var lifetime = app.Services.GetRequiredService<IHostApplicationLifetime>();

-lifetime.ApplicationStopping.Register(() =>
+lifetime.ApplicationStopping.Register(() => Thread.Sleep(TimeSpan.FromSeconds(10)));

 Start with a solid Dockerfile, get your health probes right, and use Helm charts from day one.
-These three foundations will save you more debugging time than any other Kubernetes investment.
-And remember: the goal isn't to become a Kubernetes expert.
-The goal is to ship reliable .NET applications that scale.
-Kubernetes is just the platform that makes that possible.
+These three foundations save more debugging time than any other Kubernetes investment.
+The mental model transfers well from ASP.NET Core once you understand the mapping — the goal isn't to become a Kubernetes expert, it's to ship reliable .NET applications that scale.

 Share this post